ubi-micro-dev/ubi-micro-dev/README.md

-**ubi-micro-dev** is a curated collection of **distroless**, OCI-compliant container images based on Red Hat’s Universal Base Image (UBI).
+**ubi-micro-dev** is a curated collection of **distroless**, OCI-compliant container images based on Red Hat’s Universal Base Image (UBI) technology.
 These images are purpose-built to simplify secure, minimal application hosting.

-Red Hat’s official *micro UBI* base images are extremely lightweight, omitting the package manager and most supporting tools.
+Red Hat’s official *UBI Micro* base images are extremely lightweight, omitting the package manager and most supporting tools.
 While this minimalism is excellent for production security, it can make installing essential runtimes (such as Java or Node.js) unnecessarily